-I work from internment list so please contact me if you think I've made a typo, want to add more information or just take over the memorial page.
-I tried to carefully enter all information just as if it was my own families, but mistakes still happen and I can only enter what is already on the list (mistakes included).
+I work from internment list, please contact me if you think I've made a typo, want to add more information or just want to take over the memorial page.
+I tried to carefully enter all information just as if it was my own families, but mistakes still happen and I can only enter what is already on the list (mistakes included, so please be kind in pointing errors out).
 Can't wait to start on the next cemetery!

 I am from the Middle River/Gatzke area.
 But I live in West Fargo.
 I have done worked on genealogy for many years, and I also misc local history.
 I have saved obits (of people, or families I know from this area) since the late 60's.

 I am not related to the Thompsons, but some were family neighbors.

 My family (Knutson's) were early settlers of that area.
 (They homesteaded in the Thief Lake and Moose River area of Marshall County.)

 Are you from thie area?
 Your name sounds Finnish.
 I see you have done lots of work on Find A Grave.

 RE: Rankin cemetery correcion Thanks...that cemetery is a mess...many of the gravestones are the massive stones from the early 1910-1930's and its so wet there most have tipped over....looks like they had a loader tractor in there and just made it worse.